cityofaustin/atd-airflow/README.md

 span larger intervals of versions or time should be given extra care in testing and in terms of reviewing change logs.

+The same process can be used when updating the stack with changes that originate from our team.
+These might include:
+  * Adding new requirements to the `requirements.txt` for the local stack
+  * Modifying the `Dockerfile`
+  * Modifying the webhook or webhook proxy system
+  * Modifying the haproxy configuration

 #### Update Process

 - Read the "Significant Changes" sections of the Airflow release notes between the versions in question: https://github.com/apache/airflow/releases/